1khazipov/agentfield/README.md

 <img src="assets/github hero.png" alt="AgentField - Kubernetes, for AI Agents" width="100%" />

+> **👋 Welcome Early Adopter!**
+>
+> You've discovered AgentField before our official launch.
+We're currently in private beta, gathering feedback from early users to shape the future of the autonomous software.
+Feel free to explore and test, and we'd love to hear your thoughts!
+Share feedback via [GitHub Issues](https://github.com/agentfield/agentfield/issues) or email us at contact@agentfield.ai.
+Please note that features and APIs are still being refined before our public release.

 ### Kubernetes for AI Agents - **Deploy, Scale, Observe, and Prove**

 Open-source (Apache-2.0) **control plane** that runs AI agents like microservices.